banushrees/VLSI-SOC-DESIGN/VLSI SoC.md

 ![Screenshot (102)](https://github.com/user-attachments/assets/89fb4085-3508-496b-8300-744588779981)

-- ASIC is the combination of RTL designs, EDA tools , PDK datas.
+- <mark>ASIC</mark> is the combination of RTL designs, EDA tools , PDK datas.
-- PDK (Process Design Kit)  is the interface between fabrication and designers.
+- <mark>PDK</mark> (Process Design Kit)  is the interface between fabrication and designers.
 - it is the collection of file used to model a fabrication process for the EDA tools used to design and IC.
            (eg 1. process design rules : DRC, LVS
                2. Device models.